Rod Rosenbladt

-Rod Rosenbladt (born 1942) is a former Professor of Theology at Concordia University Irvine in California, and is also well-known among Lutheran, Reformed, and Evangelical Christians as the former co-host of the nationally syndicated radio program "The White Horse Inn".
-He now does his own program as part of the 1517 project discussed below.
+Rod Rosenbladt (January 3, 1942 – February 2, 2024) was an American Lutheran theologian and academic who was Professor of Theology at Concordia University Irvine in California, and was also well known among Lutheran, Reformed, and Evangelical Christians as the co-host of the nationally syndicated radio program The White Horse Inn.
+Following that endeavor he had his own program as part of the 1517 project discussed below.

-Education
+Early life and education

-Rosenbladt was born in the western part of Washington state and studied psychology in his undergraduate degree at Pacific Lutheran University, Tacoma, Washington, and graduated with the B.A. in 1964.
+Rod Rosenbladt was born on January 3, 1942, in the western part of the state of Washington and studied psychology in his undergraduate degree at Pacific Lutheran University, Tacoma, Washington, and graduated with the B.A. in 1964.
 He then studied theology at Evangelical Lutheran Theological Seminary in Columbus, Ohio, and graduated with a B.D. in 1968.
 He pursued post-graduate studies in the philosophy of religion at Trinity Evangelical Divinity School in Deerfield, Illinois, and graduated with an M.A. in 1972.
-There he was taught by John Warwick Montgomery, and since that time they have been lifelong friends.
-On Montgomery's advice and recommendation, Rosenbladt then proceeded to doctoral studies in theology at the University of Strasbourg, France, and graduated in 1978 with a Ph.D.
+He was taught there by John Warwick Montgomery, and since that time they were lifelong friends.
+On Montgomery's advice and recommendation, Rosenbladt proceeded to doctoral studies in theology at the University of Strasbourg, France, and graduated in 1978 with a Ph.D.

 Career

-Rosenbladt is a Lutheran minister in the Lutheran Church–Missouri Synod and assumed pastoral positions in parishes in Huntington Beach, San Gabriel, and La Jolla, California.
-He has lived in California since 1969 and has held teaching posts at the Graduate Theological Union in Berkeley, California (1973–1977) and at Westmont College in Santa Barbara, California (1973–1977).
-He was an adjunct member of faculty at Concordia University Irvine from 1979 to 1984, until receiving a permanent lecturer's position in which he has taught theology from 1984 to the present.
+Rosenbladt was a Lutheran minister in the Lutheran Church – Missouri Synod and assumed pastoral positions in several parishes in California: Huntington Beach, Temple City, San Gabriel, and La Jolla.
+He lived in California since 1969 and held teaching posts in that state at the Graduate Theological Union in Berkeley (1973–1977) and at Westmont College in Santa Barbara (1973–1977).
+He was an adjunct member of faculty at Concordia University Irvine from 1979 to 1984, until receiving a permanent lecturer's position in which he taught theology starting in 1984.

-During the 1980s, he also served as an evening lecturer in the Master of Arts program in Christian apologetics at the Simon Greenleaf School of Law.
-The school was founded by John Warwick Montgomery.
+During the 1980s, he served as an evening lecturer in the Master of Arts program in Christian apologetics at the Simon Greenleaf School of Law.
+The school had been founded by Montgomery.
 Rosenbladt taught philosophy of religion and systematic theology to the MA students, and supervised various students' dissertations.
 He left the school at the same time that Montgomery resigned from his position there.

-Rosenbladt has on various occasions participated in formal public debates on theological and apologetic topics.
-He is also a frequent contributor to Modern Reformation magazine and a regular participant on the White Horse Inn radio program.
+Rosenbladt had on various occasions participated in formal public debates on theological and apologetic topics.
+He was also a frequent contributor to Modern Reformation magazine and a regular participant on The White Horse Inn radio program.

 On the occasion of his sixty-fifth birthday, he was honored with a festschrift, Theologia et Apologia: Essays in Reformation Theology and its Defense Presented to Rod Rosenbladt.

-In 2014 he helped launch 1517 The Legacy Project, a non-profit initiative built, in part, upon his own work, the work of John Warwick Montgomery, and that of Martin Luther.
+In 2014 he helped launch 1517 The Legacy Project, a non-profit initiative built, in part, upon his own work, the work of Montgomery, and that of Martin Luther.

+Death

+Rod Rosenbladt died on February 2, 2024, at the age of 82.